bluenex/bluenex/README.md

 ## About Me

 - My name is Tulakan Ruangrong
-- A software developer with Zoology and Biomedical Engineering background
+- A software engineer with Zoology and Biomedical Engineering background
 - Pave my career path as a React Native developer
 - I like it when trying to digest the question and initiate the communication in between teams
 - Still learning at somewhere along the Dunning–Kruger valley route